datalbry/docs/docs/home.md

+---
+slug: /
+---
-# DataLbry Knowledge Cloud
+# Home

-The DataLbry Knowledge Cloud is a knowledge management cloud, providing various standard integrations and various tools to analyse and access the knowledge, which is hidden inside your companies data.
+The ****DataLbry Knowledge Cloud*** is a knowledge management cloud, providing various standard integrations and various tools to analyse and access the knowledge, which is hidden inside your companies data.

 ## Modules